intino/itrules/README.md

 ```

 # Download #
-All the stable releases are available at [downloads](http://bitbucket.org/siani/itrules/downloads)
+All the stable releases are available at [downloads](http://bitbucket.org/siani/it-rules/downloads)

 # License #
-ITrules is licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html) v2.1.
+it-rules is licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html) v2.1.
 The LGPL guarantees that this library will stay open source, protecting your work.

 # Getting help #
-Do you have a question, a problem, some feedback, or suggestions for ITrules?
+Do you have a question, a problem, some feedback, or suggestions for it-rules?
-Do it through our [Issue Tracker](http://bitbucket.org/siani/itrules/issues)
+Do it through our [Issue Tracker](http://bitbucket.org/siani/it-rules/issues)

 # Team #
 * José Juan Hernández-Cabrera (SIANI.
 University of Las Palmas.
 SPAIN)